Some Ghislaine Maxwell jurors initially doubted accusers, juror says

 Scotty David said he did not recall being asked about his experience during follow-up questioning, known as voir dire.
 He said he "flew through" the initial questionnaire and also did not recall being asked on the form about personal experiences with sexual abuse, but that he would have answered honestly.

+The U.S. Attorney's office in Manhattan wrote a letter to U.S. District Judge Alison Nathan on Wednesday asking her to conduct an inquiry into the juror's description of being a victim of sexual abuse and his responses to the questionnaire, in light of the juror's statements to outlets including Reuters.

+"While the court instructed jurors that they were free to discuss their jury service with anyone of their choosing, some of the statements, as related in the media, merit attention by the court," the letter read.

-Neither Maxwell's defense attorneys nor the U.S. Attorney's office in Manhattan immediately responded to requests for comment about Scotty David's account of the jury deliberations or his responses to questions during jury selection sent after normal business hours on Tuesday night.
+Maxwell's defense attorneys did not respond to requests for comment about Scotty David's account of the jury deliberations or his responses to questions during jury selection.

 Jurors were not identified by name during the trial.
 Scotty David shared with Reuters a photograph of an instruction sheet from the court telling him to return on Nov.
 29 for the final day of jury selection.
 His juror number, which is listed on the sheet, was among the 18 chosen as jurors or alternates.